pgfisico/pi-project-reaction-time/programming-led.md

 from random import uniform
 ```

-The `uniform` function can be used to generate a random floating point number.
+The `uniform` function can be used to generate a random floating point number (i.e. a decimal instead of an integer).
 The random module's documentation provides the following description of `uniform`.

 > `random.uniform(a, b)`
 >